SandSnip3r/cppxla/README.md

 This project has two primary goals.
 These two goals are to provide a way to use XLA:

-1. Directly in C++ without needing to build all of XLA.
+1. Directly in C++ without needing to build all of XLA
-2. In a CMake-based project.
+2. In a CMake-based project

 XLA is a C++ project, but the only way to use it in another project is to build all of XLA and have a project which is built using Bazel.